jiffyclub/scipy-2013-git-testing/git/local/Readme.md

 Step 3 : Commit the snapshot (git commit)
 Step 4 : Add a meaningful commit message.

 Four steps is a lot of steps.
 Command line flags can cut this way down.
+Some useful flags for git commit include  :

-## git commit -m : Messages on the Command Line
+   -m : add a commit message from the command line
+   -a : automatically stage files that have been modified or deleted -F : add a commit message from a file
+   --status : include the output of git status in the commit message --amend : fix the commit message at the repository tip

 **ADVICE: Write good commit messages**

-With the -m flag, you can append a commit message to the repository.
-A good commit message usually contains a one-line description followed by a longer explanation if necessary.

-## git commit -a: Automatic Staging

-To automatically commit everything that has ever previously been added to the repository, including changes not staged for commit by git add, type git commit with the -a flag.

 ## Exercise : Commit in One Step